Update: FDA approves Orgovyx, the first oral hormone therapy of its type for treating advanced prostate cancer

 - Increased levels of certain liver enzymes

-The FDA warns that ADTs, such as Orgovyx, may affect the heart’s electrical properties or cause an imbalance of electrolyte minerals in your body.
+The warns that ADTs, such as Orgovyx, may affect the heart’s electrical properties or cause an imbalance of electrolyte minerals in your body.
 Regular monitoring of heart functioning during ADT treatment may be recommended by your doctor.
 In addition, Orgovyx may cause fetal harm or miscarriage.
-The FDA advises that males with female partners who may become pregnant use effective contraception during treatment and for two weeks after the last dose of Orgovyx.
+The advises that males with female partners who may become pregnant use effective contraception during treatment and for two weeks after the last dose of Orgovyx.

 Share your thoughts on this XRAYS article by taking our brief survey